hrydgard/ppsspp-site/docs/reference/custom-drivers.md

 ### Qualcomm Driver

 These are official, proprietary drivers from Qualcomm, the company making Adreno GPUs.
 Sometimes bugs can be worked around by picking a different version.
+Note that many of these can have problems on certain devices, and I generally do not recommend using these unless they specifically say that they're suitable for your device.